-Admission to or completion of an undergraduate or graduate program does not guarantee licensure by any state licensing board or other professional certification or licensure entity.
+Admission to or completion of a graduate program does not guarantee licensure by any state licensing board or other professional certification or licensure entity.

-BUSINESS PROGRAMS
+McLANE COLLEGE OF BUSINESS

+Degree Programs

 Master of Business Administration (M.B.A.)

-Accounting Information Systems Management International Business Management Dual B.B.A./M.B.A.
+Master of Science in Accounting (M.S.A.)
 Master of Science in Information Systems (M.S.I.S.)
+Master of Science in Management (M.S.M.)
+Concentrations (combine with any degree program) Management Information Systems Management Accounting Analytics International Business Supply Chain Management Not-for-Profit Management Health Care Administration

-University of Mary Hardin-Baylor aspires to be recognized as the leading provider of business education in the region and one of the leading providers in the nation.
+The University of Mary Hardin-Baylor aspires to be the leading provider of Christian graduate business education in the southwest.